CSCI-SHU-410-SE-Project/Deskulpt/docs/src/contribute/overview.md

 ## Submitting Pull Requests

-We accept pull requests for bug fixes, improvements, and new features.
+We accept pull requests for bug fixes, improvements, new features, and documentation.
 Pull requests should be made from your own fork of the Deskulpt project towards the `main` branch, with the "Allow edits by maintainers" option checked.
 All pull requests need to pass our contiguous integration (CI) and go through the same review process.
+If your pull request is not yet ready for review, please [mark it as a draft](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/changing-the-stage-of-a-pull-request).
+Please move on read the other relevant sections in our contribution guide before you start.